 All of these health issues reduce the lifespan of your dog and decrease their quality of life.
-As pet parents, we want to avoid every condition on this list!
-Luckily, we can do that through a proper raw dog food diet.
+As pet owners, we want to avoid every condition on this list!
+Luckily, we can do that through a proper raw pet food diet.

 A raw diet is a biologically appropriate diet for your dog.
 This kind of dog food is the healthiest food to feed your dog and provides the type of diet for which their body is adapted.
 Raw dog food is also the most nutritious food they can have.

 The best diet dog food is free from chemical additives and a high amount of carbohydrates.